jupegarnica/garn-validator/README.md

 ### Raw Error data

-All errors the library throws has a property raw with the raw data collected in that error:
+All errors the library throws has the raw data collected in a property called `raw`.

 ```js
 try {